 All RT staff remain responsible for requesting access to DSL actions at any time, in order they can activate the Whistleblowing Policy as they deem necessary.

 All staff must strictly adhere to academy based attendance procedures as part of their safeguarding responsibilities.

-Pupil Level Risk Assessments
+Pupil Level Safety Plan

-All pupil have a pupil level risk assessment completed.
-These are regularly reviewed by Head Teacher / Head of School.
+All pupils have a pupil level safety plan completed.
+These are regularly reviewed by the Head Teacher.

 Safeguarding Training